Luca Engstler: GT3 career

-For the 2024 season, the German remained in the DTM, this time switching to Lamborghini customer GRT.
-At the opening round in Oschersleben, Engstler qualified fourth on Sunday, a position that turned to first thanks to a fortunately-timed full-course yellow phase.
+For the 2024 season, Engstler remained in the DTM, this time switching to Lamborghini customer GRT.
+At the opening round in Oschersleben, he qualified fourth on Sunday, a position that turned to first thanks to a fortunately-timed full-course yellow phase.
 He held off Maro Engel in the closing stages and took his first DTM win, eleven years after his father Franz had scored his lone WTCC victory at the same track.